Guides

 Text

-Build me a resumable Python script that backfills the full Hyperliquid candle archive from Dwellir for one market and one interval at a time.
+Build me a resumable Python script that backfills the full Hyperliquid candle archive from Dwellir for one market and one interval at a time, using a multi-process HTTP/2 client that can sustain several thousand requests per second.

 Requirements: